allenpavlovich/uchicago-lnm-project/README.md

    - Once approved, merge the pull request into the `main` branch.

 ### Example Commands
+    ```sh
     # Create a new branch for your feature
     git checkout -b feature/add-xai-methods

     # Make changes and commit
     git add .
     git commit -m "Implement SHAP and LIME for model explainability"

     # Push the branch to the remote repository
     git push origin feature/add-xai-methods

     # Create a pull request on GitHub and request a review
     # Once approved, merge the pull request
+    ```